Leohoji/kaggle-competition-flood-prediction-project/README.md

 2. `Model Training`: In this step I will first train algorithms including `voting`, `bagging`, and `stacking` in 10-percent small dataset, and then choose the best algorithm to fit the dull dataset with `GridSearchCV` technique.

-3. `Prepare Sumission`: Prepare the predictions in contest-compliant format.
+3. `Prepare Submission`: Prepare the predictions in contest-compliant format.

 **Results**: Finally find the BaggingRegressor with Ridge regression as base estimator to be the best model, the R2 score is 0.84.